engagor/unified-components-react/README.md

 ## Contributing

 1. Do your changes on a feature branch
-2. Run  `npm run format` to clean up
-3. Make a PR for your commit
+2. Make a PR for your commit
-4. Get a coffee and wait for reviews
+3. Get a coffee and wait for reviews

 ## How to make a release